l2beat/l2beat/packages/frontend2/README.md

 - `DATABASE_URL` - database connection url (read-only access is sufficient)

-*if you're currently work at L2BEAT: feel free to directly connect to our staging DB* 😉
+*if you currently work at L2BEAT: feel free to directly connect to our staging DB* 😉

 #### .env boilerplate: